Natural Capital Approach

 Prof Ian Bateman OBE, SWEEP Director

 Nature Capital Thinking

-Dieter Helm, Chair of the Natural Capital Committee
+Prof Sir Dieter Helm CBE, Chair of the Natural Capital Committee

 It is now widely recognised that the natural environment and the economy are two complex systems which are inextricably bound together.
 The economy is a subset of the environment and is wholly dependent upon its inputs.
 In turn the economy massively affects the quality of the environment.
 It is essential to transition to a form of decision-making which recognises this inter-dependence.